 After collaboration with the Participating Jurisdictions and FTA, in spring 2016, "SafeTrack" was launched as a programmatic plan to remediate safety concerns by rehabilitating the Metrorail system and improving service reliability (the "SafeTrack Plan").
-The SafeTrack Plan (i) includes the expansion of track-work hours on weeknights, weekends, and during certain rush hours (above ground and in Metrorail tunnels); (ii) aims to achieve safety and state of good repair of basic track structure; (iii) advances critical safety recommendations from the NTSB and FTA; (iv) includes line segment shutdowns of varying lengths; and (v) utilizes contractors to augment existing workforce.
-The SafeTrack Plan aims to consolidate three years of maintenance and other capital investments into approximately one year.
+The SafeTrack Plan (i) included the expansion of track-work hours on weeknights, weekends, and during certain rush hours (above ground and in Metrorail tunnels); (ii) aimed to achieve safety and state of good repair of basic track structure; (iii) advanced critical safety recommendations from the NTSB and FTA; (iv) included line segment shutdowns of varying lengths; and (v) utilized contractors to augment existing workforce.
+The SafeTrack Plan concluded on June 25, 2017.
+The SafeTrack Plan consolidated three years of maintenance and other capital investments into approximately one year.

-The SafeTrack Plan has had an impact on Metrorail riders and the Authority has encouraged riders to use alternate travel options during outages.
-During the SafeTrack Plan, the Authority has offered (i) buses to provide alternate service; (ii) 8-car trains on lines where capacity is reduced (as opposed to 6-car trains); and (iii) additional customer support at certain stations.
+The SafeTrack Plan had an impact on Metrorail riders and the Authority had encouraged riders to use alternate travel options during outages.
+During the SafeTrack Plan, the Authority offered (i) buses to provide alternate service; (ii) 8-car trains on lines where capacity was reduced (as opposed to 6-car trains); and (iii) additional customer support at certain stations.
 At this time, the Authority is unable to quantify the long-term impact the SafeTrack Plan may have on ridership and its operating revenues.
 For Fiscal Year 2018, the Authority estimates losses of approximately \$46.7 million in operating revenues as a result of service reductions under the SafeTrack Plan.
 See "CERTAIN AUTHORITY FINANCIAL INFORMATION - Annual Budgets - Fiscal Year 2018 Budget."